jordanwauran/plinko/README.md

-# plinko
+# Plinko

 A very simple Plinko game that closely resembles the one that is on Stake.com.

-Program is built using HTML, Javascript, Matter.js and p5.js.
+The game was built using HTML, Javascript, Matter.js and P5.js.